Education Research Highlights in Mathematics, Science and Technology 2019

 Editors: Dr. Mack Shelley, Dr. S. Ahmet Kiray

-Education Research Highlights in Mathematics, Science and Technology is published annually from the selected papers invited by the editors.
+Education Research Highlights in Mathematics, Science and Technology is published annually from theoretical papers invited by editors..

 This edition includes 3 sections and 18 papers from the field of Science Education, Mathematics Education and Educational Technology.

 All submissions are reviewed by at least two international reviewers.

 The purpose of the book is to provide the readers with the opportunity of a scholarly refereed publication in the field of education in mathematics, science and technology.